HeliosSoftware/analytics-on-fhir-2025/README.md

 ## Understanding the ViewDefinitions

-### DiagnosticReportAtDischargeView.json
+### LabObservationView.json

-This ViewDefinition identifies individual lab reports that were not finalized by patient discharge.
+This ViewDefinition extracts laboratory observations with their timing and encounter information.

 **Key Logic:**